3dreamengine/3DreamEngine/README.md

 		--add particleSystems
 		particleSystems = {
 			{ --first system
-				objects = { --add objects, they have to be in the same directory as the scene (sub directories like particles/grass work too)
+				objects = { --add objects, pathes have to be global, objects are merged and therefore has to share a material.
+If not, use two particle systems instead.
-					["grass"] = 20,
+					["path/grass"] = 20,
 				},
 				randomSize = {0.75, 1.25},    --randomize the particle size
 				randomRotation = true,        --randomize the rotation
-				normal = 0.9, --align to 90% with its emitters surface normal shader = "wind", --use the wind shader shaderInfo = "grass", --tell the wind shader to behave like grass, the amount of waving depends on its Y-value --shaderInfo = 0.2, --or use a constant float
+				normal = 0.9,                 --align to 90% with its emitters surface normal shader = "wind",              --use the wind shader shaderValue = "grass",        --tell the wind shader to behave like grass, the amount of waving depends on its Y-value shaderValue = 0.2,            --or use a constant float },
-			},
 		}
 	},